SHAREHOLDER ACTION NOTICE: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against QuantumScape Corporation and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 PR Newswire

 LOS ANGELES, Jan.
-8, 2021 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against QuantumScape Corporation ("QuantumScape" or "the Company") (NYSE: QS) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+14, 2021 /PRNewswire/ --The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against QuantumScape Corporation ("QuantumScape" or "the Company") (NYSE: QS) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.